Fixed Points and Stochastic Meritocracies: A Long-Term Perspective: Model

-We now introduce definitions pertaining to some desirable properties of ``good" allocation rules. \begin{defn} An allocation rule is said to be: \begin{itemize} \item \textbf{meritocratic}, if it always prioritizes a high type over a low type candidate for an available position, as long as any high type candidates remain to be allocated; \item \textbf{fair}, if it achieves equalized selection rates across groups for all candidate types (this is equivalent to the fairness notion of Equalized Odds introduced by ~\citet{hardt2016equality}); and \item \textbf{efficient}, if it allocates all available seats. \end{itemize} \end{defn} Our first result shows that not only is our rule natural, it is, in fact, the \emph{only} rule satisfying our requirements for what it means for a deterministic allocation rule to be a good one in this setting. \begin{thm} Our selection rule $\mathcal{A}$ is the only deterministic allocation rule that is simultaneously meritocratic, fair, and efficient. \end{thm}
+Our first result shows that not only is our allocation rule natural, it is, in fact, the \emph{only} rule satisfying our requirements for what it means for a deterministic rule to be a good one in this setting. \begin{thm} Allocation rule $\mathcal{A}$ is the only deterministic allocation rule which is simultaneously meritocratic, fair, and efficient. \end{thm}

 \begin{proofsketch} The proof is constructive in nature.
 We impose the three desirable properties outlined above and try to construct compliant allocation rules.
 We find that there is actually a unique deterministic rule which satisfies all three properties simultaneously and it is our selection rule $\mathcal{A}$.
-For a detailed proof, please refer to Appendix~\ref{app:theory}. \end{proofsketch}
+For a detailed proof, please refer to Appendix~\ref{app:theory}. \end{proofsketch} \begin{remark} For unequal group population sizes, we can again use the same principles as above to reconstruct the unique allocation rule for that setting.
+The general form of the allocation rule is presented in Appendix~\ref{app:unequal}.
+Note that it reduces exactly to $\mathcal{A}$ for the equal group size setting.
+All of our main insights go through unchanged. \end{remark}